(Co-written with J. Simpson)

 Well maybe you do and maybe you don’t.

-But as far as digital distribution services ... for all the musicians and artists - looking to get music directly online to Spotify, Apple Music, Google Play, Deezer, Amazon, etc, well, it’s just been amazing!
+Now, as far as digital distribution services ... for all the musicians and artists - looking to sell your music and get your songs directly online to Spotify, Apple Music, Google Play, Deezer, Amazon, etc, well, it’s just been amazing!